Optimal Uniform OPE and Model-based Offline Reinforcement Learning in Time-Homogeneous, Reward-Free and Task-Agnostic Settings: Introduction

-First and foremost, we derive the $\tilde{O}(H^2/d_m\epsilon^2)$ optimal episode complexity for local uniform OPE (Theorem~\ref{thm:optimal_upper_bound}) via the model-based method and this implies optimal offline learning with the same rate (Corollary~\ref{cor:opt_offline}); this result strictly improves upon the Theorem~3.7 in \cite{yin2021near} ($\tilde{O}(H^3/d_m\epsilon^2)$) by a factor $H$ in a non-trivial way through our new \emph{singleton-absorbing MDP} technique.
+\textbf{Optimal local uniform OPE}.
+First and foremost, we derive the $\tilde{O}(H^2/d_m\epsilon^2)$ optimal episode complexity for local uniform OPE (Theorem~\ref{thm:optimal_upper_bound}) via the model-based method and this implies optimal offline learning with the same rate (Corollary~\ref{cor:opt_offline}); this result strictly improves upon \cite{yin2021near} ($\tilde{O}(H^3/d_m\epsilon^2)$) non-trivially through our new \emph{singleton-absorbing MDP} technique.